etrognm71/Hello-world/README.md

 # Hello-world
 Basic repository for kickstart

-my name is Nissim & hopefully want to program well see yon next time
+my name is Nissim & hopefully want to program very well see you next time